Vibrant-Media-Lab/Weather-Station/README.md

 # Weather-Station
 Arduino Weather Station by the Pitt Vibrant Media Lab

+wStation.py contains all of python logic (getting, transforming, and serving the weather data) and code for building the web server

+Templates/index.html is defines the home pages structure

+Static/main.css holds the css style sheets

 ## To run the app
 To run the application you can either use the flask command or python’s -m switch with Flask.
 Before you can do that you need to tell your terminal the application to work with by exporting the FLASK_APP environment variable: